Sizing the Expansion Tank

 Pressurizing the Expansion Tank

-The first step in sizing the expansion tank is to calculate just how much fluid is in the closed solar loop.
+The first step in sizing the expansion tank is to calculate just how much fluid is in the indirect solar system.
 Once the pipe sizes and the total pipe run lengths have been established, fluid capacities can be calculated using the table below.
 In addition to the pipe run capacity you should add the capacity of the collectors and the capacity of the heat exchanger as specified in the SunEarth specification sheets.
-This total will be the closed loop volume, Vloop.
+This total will be the indirect volume, Vloop.

 |Pipe Capacity (US Gal/100 ft)|